We have a number of experienced house sitters in the

 The most common reason people prefer housesitting is that their pets can stay at home.
 Having someone to come to your home to look after your pets at all times adds an extra layer of comfort to the homeowner.

-Using Housesitting NZ is actually cheaper than putting your pets in the kennel.
-Rather than your pet staying alone, they'll have the company of a pet lover and your pets can stay at home.
+Don't pay the cost of a kennel, cattery or other pet motel.
+Instead of your pet staying alone, they'll have the company of a pet lover and your pets can stay at home.
+That way, you'll know they're relaxed just like you are!

 Located at the bottom of the North Island, Wellington is a vibrant city famous for its cafes, restaurants, craft beer, events and stunning views.
 Known as one of the most walkable cities in New Zealand, the heart of Wellington is a melting pot of different cultures, and a hub for travel around the rest of New Zealand.